- Written by Dr.Mehmet Demircioglu

 Prices below $5,000 exist, and some patients will be attracted to them.
 The question is what has been removed to make that price possible.
 It may be surgeon time, proper planning, donor protection, graft handling quality, aftercare, or accountability after the patient returns home.

-Older comparison graphics can help explain why patients compare countries, but they should not be used as the final decision tool.
+Country comparison graphics can explain why people compare destinations, but they should not become the final decision tool.
 Exchange rates, clinic models, surgeon involvement, and package details change.
 The safer question is whether the quoted price supports a medically responsible operation.

 Pricing per graft can be useful for rough comparison, but it can also mislead patients.
 A low price per graft can make surgery sound simple, as if the patient is buying units from a shelf.
 Hair transplantation does not work that way.